ARTIRL/LevelingBOT_LOL/README.md

 ## System Requirements

-- **Operating System:** Windows with English locale (currently, the bot is designed to work only on systems with an English OS).
+- **Operating System:** Windows with English (currently, the bot is designed to work only on systems with an English OS).
 - **Screen Resolution:** 1920x1080 (Full HD).
 - **In-Game Settings:**
   - **Mode:** Windowed
   - **Quality Settings:** Set to the lowest possible for power efficiency.(Optional)
   - **Attack Move Click:** Bind to the **Space** key.
+- **Game Language:** English and please stay logged on.

 ## Setup Instructions